Armenia, Azeri leaders meet in Switzerland over Karabakh dispute

 Clashes around Nagorno-Karabakh are stoking fears of a wider conflict breaking out in the South Caucasus, which is crossed by oil and gas pipelines.

-Several soldiers from both sides, who accused each other of provoking the confrontation, were killed in the past week.
+Several soldiers from both sides, who accused each other of provoking the confrontation, were killed only in the last week.